FelipeSSac/cpf-checker/README.md

 ## 🚧 How to build

-- Then clone this repository.
+- Open command line on the project folder.

 ```bash
 # Run to install dependencies.